jinsp43/mapstone-client/README.md

 # Our Places Setup Instructions

+NOTE: Up to 11/04/2023, the website is only designed for mobile screens, so please view at a width of between 320-600px when testing

 1. Clone both the client and server repos
 2. Create a new MySQL database locally called "our_places_db"
 3. "npm run full" in server to run seed files and migrations